akolth/early_buyer_checker-/README.md

 3. Update the following variables at the top of the script:
    - `BASESCAN_API_KEY`: Your Basescan API key (get one at [basescan.org](https://basescan.org/) it's free)
    - `CONTRACT_ADDRESSES`: List of token contract addresses you want to analyze (api could be rate limited, do not use too many addresses)
+PS: Edit out the addresses in the script unless if you intend to get analysis for the same tokens i analysed

 ### Step 2: Run the Analysis